w3nest/webpm-client/doc/assets/tutorials.backends.md

 exposed through the JavaScript variable `pyRunner`.

 <note level="hint">
-You can run multiple versions of the same backend with different configurations by using **partitions**, as explained in the next section.
+*  You can run multiple versions of the same backend with different configurations by using **partitions**, as explained in the next section.
+*  For containerized backends (the usual setup), you can override the default `Dockerfile` using the user-provided `dockerfile` option (see <api-link target="BackendConfig"></api-link>).
+This is particularly useful for interpreter-style backends, such as `pyrun_backend`, where you may want finer control over the runtime environment.
 </note>

 Let's now exercise the backend using its client instance `pyRunner`: